 Now, we need to insert our USB stick.
 Then, launch Startup Disk Creator from your system's main menu.

 The focus of this article was on creating a Bootable USB using Startup Disk Creator (a GUI utility).
-In case, you would want to do the same using Command-line interface then follow the article here.
+In case, you would want to do the same using Command-line interface then follow the article - Create a bootable USB in Ubuntu.
 Also, in the same article we have discussed how to Restore bootable USB disk to its original state using GParted.